 There are three different types of insolvency proceedings in Finland: bankruptcy, restructuring of an enterprise, and adjustment of the debts of a private individual.
-Bankruptcies are governed by the provisions of the Bankruptcy Act (Konkurssilaki 120/2004), which entered into force on 1 September 2004.
+Bankruptcies are governed by the Bankruptcy Act (Konkurssilaki 120/2004), which entered into force on 1 September 2004.
 The Restructuring of Enterprises Act (Laki yrityksen saneerauksesta 47/1993) and the Act on the Adjustment of the Debts of a Private Individual (Laki yksityishenkilön velkajärjestelystä 57/1993) entered into force on 8 February 1993.

-Certain undertakings, however, such as credit and insurance institutions subject to special regulation and control, are beyond the scope of restructuring proceedings.
+Certain undertakings, however, such as credit and insurance institutions subject to special regulation and control, are excluded from the scope of restructuring proceedings.

 Debt adjustment may only be granted to a natural person.
 A natural person who is pursuing a private business or who is pursuing a business in an unlimited partnership or as the general partner in a limited partnership may also be granted a debt adjustment under certain conditions.

-The general requirement for opening all three types of insolvency proceedings is that the debtor is insolvent.
-Insolvency means that a debtor is other than temporarily unable to pay their debts when they fall due.
-Restructuring proceedings can also commence where the debtor is at risk of insolvency.
+The general condition for opening all three types of insolvency proceedings is that the debtor is insolvent.
+Insolvency means that a debtor is other than temporarily unable to meet their debts as they come due.

-A debtor shall be deemed insolvent if:
+A debtor is deemed insolvent if:

 1. the debtor declares that they are insolvent and there are no special grounds for not accepting that declaration;